chloekim-one/chloekim-one.github.io/_projects/3_project.md

 We suggest quantitative investigations into the structural features and dynamic evolution of legal citation networks in the medical domain.
 These provide practical implications for legal and policy decision-making in healthcare governance.

--- presentation is available on request
+-- My presentation material is available on request.